DynaTools/dynaguide/docs/ai-fundamentals/applications.md

 Let's take a look at how this is happening in the real world, because understanding these applications will help you visualize the potential that exists in our own field.

-## Transforming Medicine
+## Medicine

-Starting with healthcare—and here there's an interesting connection to what we do.
-Have you ever noticed how a good architectural project requires a detailed analysis of plans, sections, and details?
 Doctors face something similar when analyzing medical images.
 The difference is that instead of identifying structural problems in a building, they are looking for anomalies in the human body.

 LLMs are being integrated with medical imaging technologies to help radiologists interpret scans with greater accuracy [15].
 It's fascinating: these systems can analyze clinical reports written in natural language and correlate them with visual data, creating insights that increase diagnostic accuracy [16].